Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Methods and Data

 \subsubsection{GW Mock Data Analysis}

-For this study, we simulate GW events at specific sky locations and then identify those that qualify as potential golden or silver dark sirens (i.e., those with $\Delta \Omega_{90}<0.1~\mathrm{deg}^2$ and $\Delta \Omega_{90}<1~\mathrm{deg}^2$) via a full Bayesian parameter estimation using \texttt{bilby} \citep{bilby_paper}.
-To emulate a realistic galaxy environment for each simulated event, we shift the sky coordinates of simulated GW source so that it aligns with that of an $M_g < -17.6$ galaxy in the COSMOS or SHELA field, whose luminosity distance (computed assuming $H_0 = 70~\mathrm{km\,s^{-1}\,Mpc^{-1}}$) is closest—-typically within $0.5\%$—to that of the simulated merger.
+For this study, we simulate GW events across the entire sky and then identify those that qualify as potential golden or silver dark sirens (i.e., those with $\Delta \Omega_{90}<0.1~\mathrm{deg}^2$ and $\Delta \Omega_{90}<1~\mathrm{deg}^2$) via a full Bayesian parameter estimation using \texttt{bilby} \citep{bilby_paper}.
+To emulate a realistic galaxy environment for each simulated event, we shift the sky coordinates of each simulated GW source so that it aligns with that of an $M_g < -17.6$ galaxy in the COSMOS or SHELA field, whose luminosity distance (computed assuming $H_0 = 70~\mathrm{km\,s^{-1}\,Mpc^{-1}}$) is closest—-typically within $0.5\%$—to that of the simulated merger.
 This procedure ensures that the spatial distribution of galaxies in the mock catalog is consistent with the true sky location of the simulated GW event and that the galaxy sample used in the $H_0$ inference is complete.

 We select galaxies as potential hosts based on the credible sky volume of each GW injection, before passing the information in the catalog onto Eq.~(\ref{eq:bayes_extended_simplified}).
 A galaxy is selected as a potential host if it satisfies both of the following conditions: (1) its sky location falls within the 90\% credible region of the GW event and (2) its redshift is within the maximum redshift range corresponding to the 90\% luminosity distance posterior, assuming a Hubble Constant in the range $[\,60,80\,]\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$.
 We have verified that extending the sky area to encompass the 99\% credible region leads to no noticeable change in the $H_0$ posterior.
+For a very small fraction of injections, potential host galaxies beyond $z=0.2$ are excluded because the mock universe extends to only $z=0.2$ despite the distance posterior falling within the allowed maximum redshift range.
+We have verified that this truncation has no discernible impact on the resulting $H_0$ posteriors.
+In future analyses, we will ensure that the prior range extends sufficiently beyond the intended redshift cutoff, so that the posterior support is not artificially limited by the bounds of the prior.